oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

         - I don't entirely understand the bit about "must also apply it to all maintained branches"
         - Plan to make minor process update to this - e.g. use GitHub review request.
     - [ ] Also, make ref to older OSS Watch governance recommendations?

-KP: try and situate the report against the Lohengrin/Delius app.
-E.g., how would testing approach would work/apply to existing app.

 KP: in framing report - think about what would be useful for a project like TanC or BitH, and offer recommendations that work towards that.